devleaks/cockpitdecks-docs/docs/Button/Button Representation.md

 > [!WARNING] Long Press
 > Make sure long press lasts 2 seconds or more, otherwise the button will be activated!

-# Representation Validity

-> [!NOTE] Development Notes
-> For developer only

-Each Representation has a `is_valid()` method that checks whether all necessary attributes or parameters are available to it and valid.
-If the validity function fails, a warning is reported and the button is not rendered.
-The inspect keyword used to verify the validity of the representation is `valid`.

-Each Representation has an `describe()` method that explains what it displays in plain English.
-The inspect keyword used to describe the representation is `what`.